watermint/toolbox/docs/commands/dropbox-file-sharedfolder-mount-delete.md

 The current user unmounts the designated folder.

 Upon success, the current user cannot access the folder unless adding the folder again.
-Please use `sharedfolder mount list` command to find the shared_folder_id of the folder you want to delete.
+Please use `dropbox file sharedfolder mount list` command to find the shared_folder_id of the folder you want to delete.

 # Security